Seahawks’ D.J. Reed, Damien Lewis questionable to play vs. Titans; Dee Eskridge, Rashaad Penny doubtful

 “Oh yeah,” Taylor said Friday.
 “When they showed the highlight on Monday, yeah, it was definitely nice to see, for sure.”

-Taylor was one of the team’s breakout players of training camp, and after missing all of 2020 while recovering from a leg injury, the 2020 second-round draft pick lived up to the hype in his debut against the Colts.
+Taylor was one of the team’s breakout players of training camp.
+After missing all of 2020 while recovering from a leg injury, the 2020 second-round draft pick lived up to the hype in his debut against the Colts.

 In his NFL debut, Taylor finished with two QB hits and the one sack of Carson Wentz on a fourth-down play in which he bulldozed right tackle Braden Smith onto his back.